 $39.00 $49.99 FREE SHIPPING

 The Old City Gates (Jewish Virtual Library) Brief information on each gate with helpful links to relevant in-depth topics throughout the text.

-Jerusalem within the Walls (Israel Ministry of Foreign Affairs) A concise summary of Old City landmarks, focusing on the eight gates.
+Jerusalem Within the Walls (Israel MFA) A concise summary of Old City landmarks, focusing on the eight gates.
+Includes tiny images.

 Jaffa Gate (BibleWalks.com) A lengthy history of the area with several high-resolution photographs.